checkedc/checkedc-clang/clang/README.md

 out-of-bounds memory accesses.
 The Checked C specification is available  at the [Checked C repo](https://github.com/Microsoft/checkedc).

+## Compiler source code update

+On January 25, 2019, we updated to LLVM/clang sources from January 16, 2019.
+If you are building the Checked C clang compiler from source code, we suggest you do a clean build by deleting your cmake object directory.

 ## We are hiring.

 We have a position available for a